brandur/sorg/content/markdown/john-muir-trail/main.md

 <figure><img src="/photographs{{DownloadedImage .Ctx "/john-muir-trail/airport-2" "https://www.dropbox.com/scl/fi/dakomzv00w8z6d8dxu7xs/2W4A4403-cropped.jpg?rlkey=z0pgxabfzbxm8pdbzw2kyw40q&dl=1" 1200}}" loading="lazy"></figure>

-And in an unexpected twist, a week later, we're back in Bishop to climb Mount Whitney and finish the trip.
+And in an unexpected twist, Farina and I are back in Bishop a week later to climb Mount Whitney and finish the trip.
 To be continued.